PeopleMakeCulture/technical-interview-public/algorithms/5-numbers/3-sudoku-validator.md

 ---
 #Efficiency

-- O(n2) at best since you need to check every space of the board in the worst case
+- In the worst case of checking every space on the board, bigO is theoretically n^2, but since we have a finite square that is always 9x9, it is always 81 or constant time.
-- Even with multiple for loops (the first solution), you check the board 3 times which is O(3n2) which is still O(n2)
+- Even with multiple for loops (the first solution), you check the board 3 times which is O(3n^2) which is still O(n^2) or, again, constant if we assume a 9x9 board always.

 ---
 #Conclusion